rogelioolarte/auth-alpaca/README.md

  - Don't change the port configuration when running in a local environment.
 The syntax of the mapping is for extra security, so that the database is not accessible from outside the container.

- - If you change the password to the postgresql database, make sure to update the password in the application.properties file of the **_multiple-auth-api_** project.
+ - If you change the password to the postgresql database, make sure to update the password in the application.properties file of the **_auth-alpaca-api_** project.
  - If you need to connect to the postgresql database container, run the following command:

 ```console